sqlsizer/ps-sqlsizer/README.md

 # Details
 The algorithm used in SqlSizer is a variation of Breadth-first and Depth-first search search algorithm applied to a relational database.

-The initial set of graph nodes needs to be defined before start of the scripts.
+The initial set of table rows needs to be defined before start of the scripts.

 Each graph node is represented by the row in *SqlSizer.Processing* tables that has following information:
 -  Schema name